Adarius Taylor: 2018

 During training camp, Taylor competed against Devante Bond to be the starting strongside linebacker.
 The role was left vacant after Kendell Beckwith sustained a broken ankle during a car accident.
 Head coach Dirk Koetter named Taylor the strongside linebacker to begin the regular season, alongside Lavonte David and middle linebacker Kwon Alexander.
 In Week 9, he collected a season-high nine combined tackles (four solo) during a 42–28 loss at the Carolina Panthers.

 Cleveland Browns

 On March 14, 2019, Taylor signed a two-year contract with the Cleveland Browns.

 Taylor was released by the Browns on February 17, 2020.

 Carolina Panthers (second stint)

 On July 27, 2020, Taylor was signed by the Panthers.
-He played in nine games before being placed on injured reserve on November 11, 2020.
-He was activated off of injured reserve on December 12.
+He played in nine games before being placed on injured reserve on November 11.
+Taylor was activated off of injured reserve on December 12.

 Calgary Stampeders

 On September 26, 2023, Taylor was signed to the practice roster of the Calgary Stampeders.
-He was later promoted to the active roster and dressed in three games for the Stampeders during the 2023 season, recording five tackles on defense, three tackles on special teams, and two forced fumbles.
-He was released on November 16, 2023.
+He was later promoted to the active roster and dressed in three games for the Stampeders during the season, recording five tackles on defense, three tackles on special teams, and two forced fumbles.
+Taylor was released by the Stampeders on November 16.